It would be tempting to treat Let He Who Is Without Sin… as an anomaly.

 It is an absurd moment, for any number of reasons.
 Most obviously, it feels like the strangest and most left-field addition to a character’s childhood imaginable.
 Beyond that, it seems strange that neither Worf nor anybody else has ever mentioned this before.
 It seems strange that the writing staff were sitting around breaking the episode and decided “… what if Worf killed a kid?” was the next logical plot point in an episode about a trip to a twenty-fourth century sextopia.

 This is astonishingly lazy writing, but it is not out of character for Deep Space Nine.
 After all, the fifth season is packed to the brim with revisions and reworkings of character backstory for the primary cast.
 Odo’s integrity is thrown into doubt with Things Past.
-Garak’s secret father is exposed in By Inferno’s Flame.
+Garak’s secret father is exposed in By Inferno’s Light.
 Bashir’s history as a medical prodigy is thrown under the bus in Doctor Bashir, I Presume.
-Kira’s deepseated daddy issues are laid bare in Ties of Blood and Water.
+Kira’s deep-seated daddy issues are laid bare in Ties of Blood and Water.

 All of these ideas work much better than the retroactive back story in Let He is Without Sin…, but they speak to the same basic impulses.
 This is not an abherration.
 This is how Deep Space Nine approaches characterisation.
 It just so happens that Let He Is Without Sin… miscalculates ever so slightly and slips into self-parody.
 When critics and fans refer to Deep Space Nine as a television series focused too heavily on darkness and cynicism in a desperate attempt to seem edgy and mature, this is the kind of storytelling to what they are referring.

 However, there is also something deeply cynical about the scene even beyond the desire to make Worf even more broken.
 It is rather transparently an attempt by the writing staff to avoid any lasting consequences of their decisions regarding his character.
 The audience (and Jadzia) are allowed to be horrified at his reactionary behaviour, but then this back story allows the show (and Jadzia) to let him off the hook.
-It is an attempt by the writers to have their cake and eat it, like the decision to paint Worf as reckless in Rules of Engagement before revealing he was framed.
+It is an attempt by the writers to have their cake and eat it, like the decision to paint Worf as reckless in Rules of Engagement before conveniently revealing he was framed.

 It is also an example of extremely reductive pseudo-Freudian psychology, one that undercuts a lot of what makes Worf so intriguing as a character.
 Worf is generally quite nuanced and multifaceted as primary characters of Star Trek go; the beautiful irony that he is at once more and less Klingon than most Klingons, for example.
 However, Let He Is Without Sin… reduces Worf’s restraint and anxiety down to a single tidy narrative involving a dead kid.
 It is extremely lazy storytelling that diminishes the character.

 Of course, Let He Is Without Sin… desperately needs an excuse to let Worf off the hook.
 This is the episode in which Worf becomes a terrorist.
-He sabotages the weather system on Risa in order to help Pascal Fullerton make a point about the decadance on the planet.
+He sabotages the weather system on Risa in order to help Pascal Fullerton make a point about the decadence on the planet.
 (The point would appear to be that people don’t like rain when they are on vacation… or something.)
 Fullerton proudly boasts that the Risians would never press charges, which makes a certain amount of sense.
 Nevertheless, Worf still sabotages a vital system on a Federation (or allied) world.

 There should be consequences.
 There need to be consequences.
 This is a man whose official duties involve the tactical coordination of Starfleet operations in a strategically vital sector, and who is second in command of the first warship to be commissioned by Starfleet.
 There is absolutely no way that Sisko should allow Worf anything resembling that trust and authority if he is willing to sabotage an entire planet’s environment because he was having a crappy holiday.
 Even if Dax and the Risians will never mention it, one imagines Quark would complain.